1999 Salt Lake City tornado

-The 1999 Salt Lake City tornado was a rare tornado that struck downtown Salt Lake City, Utah, United States, on August 11, 1999.
+On August 11, 1999, a rare and strong F2 tornado struck Downtown Salt Lake City, Utah, United States.
 It was among the most notable tornadoes to hit west of the Great Plains in the 20th century and the second tornado to hit in Utah that resulted in a fatality (the other occurring in 1884).
-This was the sixth significant tornado in Utah since June 1963, and one of only two F2 tornadoes to have hit Salt Lake County since 1950 (the other occurring on February 9, 1965 in Magna).
+This was the sixth significant tornado in Utah since June 1963, and one of only two F2 tornadoes to have hit Salt Lake County since 1950 (the other occurring on February 9, 1965, in Magna).

 Meteorological synopsis

 In Salt Lake Valley, the day began with calm but cloudy weather.
 As the day progressed, the clouds became steadily darker until nearly all light was obscured.
 Winds were still nearly calm, with the exception of a few microbursts.
 Hail preceded and followed this tornado, which was rated a strong F2 on the Fujita scale.
 At 12:41 p.m., 1+1/2 in diameter hail was reported near the town of Herriman.
-Afterwards, the storm started rotating, and at around 1:00 pm, many people reported seeing the storm rotate (forming a mesocyclone) as it moved into downtown Salt Lake City.
+Afterwards, the storm started rotating, and at around 1:00 pm, many people reported seeing the storm rotate as it moved into downtown Salt Lake City.
 A non-descending funnel cloud developed and traveled from western downtown toward the northeast before terminating near Memory Grove Park upon reaching the base of the Wasatch Mountains.
 The tornado remained on the ground for about 14 minutes over the span of about 4.25 mi.